Hull4Progress/Computing-for-Food-Security/Detailed-Course-Overview.md

 - Crop yield forecast, be it by simulation or ML, involves a lifecycle of steps, including model building (by hand or through ML), extensive data collection, validation, tuning/calibration
+- Creation/use of global data sets for climate, soil; challenges of obtaining data on agricultural management practices
 - Overcoming challenges of incomplete data, e.g., cloud cover in remote sensing.
   &#x1F534; What are some good illustrations of this?
 - There is always uncertainty (e.g., new pests that aren't in the models or